Last Updated on November 6, 2023

 I asked him if he wanted to do anything in Columbus before we left, and he looked at me like I was crazy and said no, let’s go home.
 I think he was ready for his bed.

-I didn’t even want to sleep when he was home because it felt like we were wasting time that we could be spending together…even though he was still right there.
+I didn’t even want to sleep when he was home because it felt like we were wasting time that we could spend together…even though he was still right there.
 Crazy, I know!

 It was very hard to take him back.
 He had to be dropped off at the reception center by 23:00.
 When we got there, I parked at the far end of the parking lot.